01 of 11

 Humping between altered dogs is not generally a problem unless it bothers one of the dogs.
 If you sense a problem when two dogs are playing, separate the dogs immediately.

-Humping of objects is only a problem if it really bothers you.
+Humping of objects is only a problem if it bothers you.
 When it comes to humping people, you will probably want to break this habit for your house guests' sake.
 Often, the solution is walking away from the dog and denying attention until humping stops.Continue to 8 of 11 below.

 08 of 11